 Learn more about cleaning toys in the dishwasher.

 Use Your Pre-Wash Cycle

-Do you have clothes with stubborn stains but are wondering what the does the pre-wash cycle do to help?
+Do you have clothes with stubborn stains but are wondering what the pre-wash cycle does to help?
 In just 5 minutes, the pre-wash cycle on your washer can help remove tough stains: